nhsexperience/nhs-experience/docs/digital-health-check/gp-integration-pull.md

 ![NHS Login Onboarding](../assets/nhs-login-integration-process-21.svg)
 *NHS Login onboarding process [^nhs-login-onboarding]*

+[The application form (Excel document) can be found here](https://digital.nhs.uk/binaries/content/assets/website-assets/services/nhs-login/nhs-login-application-form-v0.4-20211130.xlsx) which should be send to (engage.nhslogin@nhs.net)[mailto:engage.nhslogin@nhs.net].

+The current restrictions are:
+- serve patients that are registered at a GP practice in England, and/or are receiving NHS services in England
+- be patient facing
+- offer a health or social care benefit
+- be commissioned (contracted) or sponsored in development by an NHS organsiation (such as a CCG, ICS or General Practice) or Local Authority.
+- be free to the patient at the point of delivery (excluding any NHS levied charges such as prescription charges)

 This research utilised the already started, but not used, NHS Login application for NHS Wellness and Prevention.
 This allowed stage 1, apply, to be skipped.

 ### Developing in the NHS Login Sandpit

 Pre requisites:
 - generate RSA 512 public/private key pair